OfficialNovaAI/nova-wallet/README.md

 Nova opens a payment form, creates the payment request, and shows a payment status card.

-## Product Architecture
+## AI Agent Architecture

-Nova uses a chat-first architecture where the AI layer chooses the right action, fetches real blockchain or payment data, and returns a human-readable answer or UI card.
+Nova uses a chat-first agent architecture where the AI layer chooses the right action, fetches real blockchain or payment data, and returns a human-readable answer or UI card.

 ![System Architecture Diagram](./docs/assets/readme/system-architecture.jpeg)

 How the flow works:

 1. **User prompt:** The user asks a natural-language question or command.
-2. **Intent routing:** Nova determines whether the user wants balance, portfolio, payment, cost prediction, or transaction preparation.
+2. **Agent reasoning:** Nova classifies intent and decides which capability is needed.
-3. **Tool/API call:** The app fetches wallet, chain, payment, or prediction data.
+3. **Tool/API call:** The agent fetches wallet, chain, payment, or prediction data.
 4. **Smart response:** Nova renders the result as chat text, cards, forms, or transaction previews.
-5. **Wallet confirmation:** Transactions are never executed without explicit user confirmation through the connected wallet.
+5. **Human approval:** Transactions are never executed without explicit user confirmation through the connected wallet.

 ![How Nova Works](./docs/assets/readme/how-it-works.png)